-Sheriff’s Office will accept any and all old or outdated medications, anytime
+Reminder: The Sheriff’s Office will accept old or outdated medications

 Drug Drop program: Environmentally friendly way to dispose of medications

-Note: The Sheriff's Office will not accept medications from commercial establishments.
-Syringes will also not be accepted.
+Note: The Sheriff's Office will not accept medications from commercial establishments

-County-wide, citizens may bring no-longer-needed prescription drugs and other medications in for disposal, or call and someone will pick the medications up for disposal:
+Anyone – with the exception of commercial establishments - may bring no-longer-needed prescription drugs and other over the counter medications in, or call and someone will pick the medications up for disposal.

 Caution: people who are going to bring their medications in themselves need to make sure to keep prescriptions in the prescription bottle until they drop them off to show proof the prescription is legitimately theirs.